Sandwell Health and Wellbeing Board

 - We will work closely with local people, partners and providers of services.

 In January 2017, the Board agreed that in order to make specific improvements to the lives of local Sandwell people it needed to focus down on two priorities and work out how we can best make improvements jointly.
 The board agreed to focus on priority 3; We will work together to join up services and priority 2; We will help keep people safe and support communities.
 Each focus theme is being developed and led by an elected councillor and lead officer who will drive change.

 We are also working on Priority 2- We will help keep people safe and support communities.
-We are working closely with the police and other partners to reduce violence and exploitation - the focus theme for this will be reducing adverse childhood experiences, led by Cllr Simon Hackett and David Stevens.
-This important work is linked to Prevention of Violence and Expoitation, our umbrella term for the councils work on modern slavery, adult abuse, child exploitation and other violence or exploitation based areas.
+We are working closely with the police and other partners to reduce violence and exploitation - the focus theme for this will be reducing adverse childhood experiences, led by Lesley Hagger.
+This important work is linked to Prevention of Violence and Exploitation, our umbrella term for the councils work on modern slavery, adult abuse, child exploitation and other violence or exploitation based work-streams.